iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.5/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.health.covid19 1 reviews"/>
 </p>

+> Very little news from the app, but a lot happening in Australia.<br> :date: __2020-08-09 13:41:30__

+> Info is days out of date, making this app useless.
+At a time when we need up to the minute info, this is woeful.
+It contributes to people doing the wrong thing.<br> :date: __2020-08-05 05:56:22__

 > Poor, installed for first time.
 Did not load.
 Did bot work<br> :date: __2020-08-03 18:24:02__

 > App doesn't load.
 Says can't get latest info.<br> :date: __2020-08-03 17:21:19__